 Surgical repair consists of replacing the aneurysmal portion of the abdominal aorta with a synthetic graft.
 If the iliac arteries are involved, the graft must be extended to include them.
 If an aorto-bifemoral repair is done, it is important to ensure flow to at least one internal iliac artery (hypogastric artery) to avoid vasculogenic erectile dysfunction and pelvic ischemia.
 If the aneurysm extends above the renal arteries, the renal arteries must be reimplanted into the graft, or bypass grafts must be created.

 Placement of an endovascular stent graft within the aneurysmal lumen via the femoral artery is a less invasive alternative that has been shown to have lower acute morbidity and mortality than open repair.
 This procedure excludes the aneurysm from systemic blood flow and reduces risk of rupture.
 The aneurysm eventually thromboses, and 50% of aneurysms decrease in diameter.
 Short-term results are good, and long-term results are favorable.
 Complications include angulation, kinking, thrombosis, migration of the stent graft, and endoleak (persistent flow of blood into the aneurysm sac after endovascular stent graft placement).
-Thus, follow-up visits must be more frequent after endovascular stent graft placement than after a traditional repair.
+Thus, follow-up visits must be more frequent after endovascular stent graft placement than after a surgical repair.
 If no complications occur, imaging tests are recommended at 1 month, 6 months, 12 months, and every year thereafter.
-Complex anatomy (eg, short aneurysm neck below renal arteries, severe arterial tortuosity) makes routine endovascular stent grafting difficult in 30 to 40% of patients; however, devices have been developed to overcome these issues.
+Complex anatomy (eg, short aneurysm neck below renal arteries, severe arterial tortuosity) makes routine endovascular stent grafting difficult in these patients; however, devices have been developed to overcome these issues.
 In general, for a successful endovascular repair, surgeons should choose a specific device that is appropriate for the patient's anatomic characteristics.

 In most cases, repair of aneurysms < 5 cm does not appear to increase survival.
 Because patients vary in size, it is more precise to offer repair when the aneurysm is larger than twice the diameter of an area of normal aorta in that patient.
-These aneurysms should be monitored with ultrasonography or abdominal CT every 6 to 12 months for expansion that warrants treatment.
+Aneurysms should be monitored with ultrasonography or abdominal CT every 6 to 12 months for expansion that warrants treatment.